vizosim/TransactionWeb/README.md

 To run application:

-Open /dist folder and run TransactionWebApplication
+Go to /dist directory and run TransactionWebApplication.exe

 Follow by this url https://localhost:5001 to load UI